 - Brush up on the basics: Learn more about the ways we traditionally observe the month of Elul, then get ready for the new year by learning about the history of Rosh HaShanah, taking part in Elul rituals, learning the holiday blessings, and reflecting on your hopes for the year ahead.

-- Get cookin': Go beyond apples and honey this Rosh HaShanah by learning to make a round challah, then follow it up with tasty entrees and sweet desserts from some of our favorite Jewish chefs and bakers.
-(Want more?
-You can also subscribe to The Jewish Dish, our monthly foodie email, for holiday recipes at the new year and all year long.)
+- Get cookin': Go beyond apples and honey this Rosh HaShanah by learning to make a round challah, then follow it up with tasty entrees, sweet desserts, and maybe even a Rosh HaShanah seder.
+Want more?
+You can also subscribe to The Jewish Dish, our monthly foodie email, for recipes all year long.

 - Act for justice: The start of the new year is an opportunity to reaffirm the Jewish tradition's longstanding commitment to tikkun olam, repair of the world.
 You can infuse your holiday observance with a sense of social good by visting the Religious Action Center of Reform Judaism's website and getting involved in advocacy on an issue that speaks to you.